-Company Details Name of Organization CONCEPCION INDUSTRIAL CORPORATION (CIC or the "Company") Location of Headquarters Muntinlupa City Location of Operations Muntinlupa City Makati City Cabuyao, Laguna Report Boundary: Legal entities (e.g., subsidiaries) included in this report Concepcion-Carrier Air-Conditioning Company (CCAC) Concepcion Durables, Inc. (CDI) Concepcion Midea, Inc. (CMI) Concepcion-Otis Philippines, Inc. (COPI) Concepcion Business Services, Inc. (CBSI) Cortex Technologies Corporation (CTC) Alstra Incorporated (AI) Teko Solutions Asia, Inc. (Teko) Tenex Services, Inc. (Tenex) Business Model, including Primary Activities, Brands, Products, and Services offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
-In addition, the Company offers an array of after-market services such as periodic maintenance, parts supply, repairs and other services intended to support its products through their entire life cycle.
-The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs, offer customers enhanced value that distinguishes the Company's air conditioning and refrigeration solutions from those of its competitors.
+offers and will continue to develop these technologies as demand for such solutions grows and the benefit payback in ter of reduced energy consumption becomes more widely known accepted.
+In addition, the Company offers an array of after-man services such as periodic maintenance, parts supply, repairs other services intended to support its products through their en life cycle.
+The Company believes that these after-market service combined with its wide range of air conditioning and refrigerate products catering to various customer needs, offer custom enhanced value that distinguishes the Company's air condition and refrigeration solutions from those of its competitors.
 Reporting Period January 1, 2021 to December 31, 2021 Highest Ranking Person responsible for this report Raul Joseph Concepcion, Chairman and Chief Executive Officer

-If you are a holding company, you could have an option whether to report on the holding company only or include the subsidiaries.
+^{}If you are a holding company, you could have an option whether to report on the holding company only or include the subsidiaries.
 However, please consider the principle of materiality when defining your report boundary.